Resources And Tips For Those Diagnosed With Acoustic Neuroma

 my website, nor I am "endorsing" them by including them here.
 My philosophy is, the more research, the better, and these are a few places where you might gather more information.

 Some sites are pro-surgery (House); others pro-radiation (Pittsburgh).
 As you gain experience doing research, you will begin to notice these biases more and more.
-So read it all with a healthy appreciation of the different perspectives being offered and approach everything you read with judgment, caution and an appropriate degree of skepticism.
+So read it all with a healthy appreciation of the different perspectives being offered and approach everything with discernment, good judgment, and an appropriate degree of awareness.

 Acoustic Neuroma Association – Patient support organization with helpful literature and a "Willing To Talk" list of former patients who have volunteered to be contacted by new patients.
 Read the results of the ANA 2008 patient survery here.